 Hong Kong is a Special Administrative Region of the People's Republic of China with its Basic Law (mini-constitution) reflecting the "one country, two systems" concept.
-Hong Kong maintains distinct social, economic, judicial, and political systems, and food and agricultural import regulations that are separate from those of mainland China (until 2047), with the exception of foreign affairs and defense.
-Hong Kong participates in international organizations and trade agreements under the name "Hong Kong, China."
-While a separate member of the World Trade Organization (WTO) and the Asia-Pacific Economic Cooperation (APEC), Hong Kong participates in Codex and the World Organization for Animal Health (OIE) as a member of China's delegation.
-Hong Kong draws reference from Codex and the OIE in the context of food safety standards and animal health standards in setting, or in lieu of, domestic regulations.
+Apart from foreign affairs and defense, Hong Kong maintains distinct social, economic, judicial, and political systems, and food and agricultural import regulations that are separate from those of mainland China (until 2047).

-Hong Kong has no incentive to impose trade barriers.
-Over 95 percent of its food supplies rely on imports.
-The only products which are subject to excise duty are liquor, tobacco, hydrocarbon oils, and methyl alcohol- which are also taxed domestically at the same following rates.
+Over 95 percent of Hong Kong food supplies rely on imports.
+The only products subject to excise duty are liquor, tobacco, hydrocarbon oils, and methyl alcohol, taxed domestically at the following rates.